operator-framework/operator-sdk/website/content/en/docs/ansible/reference/webhooks.md

+---
-# Adding Admission Webhooks to an Ansible-based Operator
+title: Adding Admission Webhooks to an Ansible-based Operator

-## Background
+linkTitle: Webhooks
+weight: 20
+---

 For general background on what admission webhooks are, why to use them, and how to build them, please refer to the official Kubernetes documentation on [Extensible Admission Controllers][admission-controllers]